Clubs & Organizations

 Model United Nations

-AIGA is a nationwide organization that allows students to attend programs and conferences to better their understanding of design.
+AIGA (American Institute of Graphic Arts) Stonehill is a nationwide organization that allows students to attend programs and conferences to better their understanding of design.
 The program offers many opportunities to acquire new knowledge about the latest advances in the design community, especially through meetings and presentations.
-Stonehill College is a part of the AIGA Boston Chapter.
+AIGA Stonehill is a student group associated with the AIGA Boston Chapter.

 Club Sports